 Height and Weight: 5’0″ and 108 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Green eyes, Gina has several white scars located on her left shin
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Green eyes, Gina has several white scars located on her left shin

 Clothing/Jewelry Description: A blue striped top, white shorts, and a pair of sneakers